fmontanari/nunitjs/README.md

 fixtureSetUp and fixtureTearDown
 --------------------------

-NUnitJS allows you to define a `fixtureSetUp` function, which is run before each fixture, and a `fixtureTearDown` function, which is run after each fixture calls all tests:
+NUnitJS allows you to define a `fixtureSetUp` function, which is run before each fixture, and a `fixtureTearDown` function, which is run after each fixture completed.

     exports.fixtureSetUp = function (fixtureSetUp) {
         this.foo = 'bar';